pietrobraione/sushi/README.md

 ## Building SUSHI

 SUSHI is composed of several projects that are imported as git submodules and are built with Maven.
-If you work from the command line, once ensured the dependencies, you should clone the SUSHI git repository and then run in it `git submodule init && git submodule update`.
+If you work from the command line, once ensured the dependencies, you should clone the SUSHI git repository, then you must run in it `git submodule init && git submodule update`.
+Next, you must fix the POMs to match the installed GLPK-Java, as explained at the end of the next section.
 Once done that, you can run some Maven goal.
 The supported Maven goals are:

 * clean
 * compile